MichaelBui/strixhalo-homelab/Guides/Power-Mode-and-Fan-Control.md

  - change current power mode
  - read current APU temperature

-:::info
+:::warning
-# Note
+# Warning
-The module was tested on EC firmware version 1.06 and should theoretically only work on versions 1.04 and above
+The module is a work in progress, use it at your own risk.
+It was tested on EC firmware version 1.06 and should theoretically only work on versions 1.04 and above.
+Please report any possible problems to the module's GitHub repo or in our Discord server.
 :::

 #### Generic Installation